Police: Knife used in deadly attack targeting Idaho students - KESQ

 Associated Press

-The Moscow Police Department made the announcement in a statement, adding that investigators were working to establish a timeline of the victims’ activities before they were killed.
-Police said the killings likely occurred early Sunday morning, and that the bodies were found around noon.
+So many students had left the scenic tree-lined campus in Moscow, Idaho, by Tuesday that university officials said a candlelight vigil scheduled for the next day would instead be held after the Thanksgiving break.

-The students’ violent deaths left the community of Moscow and the University of Idaho campus reeling, and left some worried about safety in the rural north-central town.
+The students were found dead in an off-campus rental home around noon on Sunday, and officials said they likely were killed several hours earlier.
+Police said the students had been attacked with a knife or other “edged weapon,” but did not elaborate.

-The students’ deaths were considered to be “an isolated, targeted attack and there is no imminent threat to the community at large,” according to police, who earlier said evidence from the scene led them to believe there was no broader risk.
-Police provided no information about that evidence or why they believe the victims were targeted.
+The Moscow Police Department has not said whether investigators have identified any suspects, but maintained in a statement that the killings came in “an isolated, targeted attack and there is no imminent threat to the community at large.”
+Police also said evidence from the scene indicates there is no broader risk, but provided no information about that evidence nor why they believe the victims were targeted.

-Investigators were “following all leads and identifying persons of interest” in the case, the news release said.
+Investigators were “following all leads and identifying persons of interest” in the case, the police statement said.

-Police discovered the students’ bodies Sunday as they responded to a report of an unconscious person at a home steps away from the campus.
+Police responding to a report of an unconscious person at the home Sunday discovered the students’ bodies.
 The victims were identified as Ethan Chapin, a 20-year-old from Conway, Washington; Madison Mogen, a 21-year-old from Coeur d’Alene, Idaho; Xana Kernodle, 20, from Avondale, Arizona; and Kaylee Goncalves, 21, from Rathdrum, Idaho.
+Authorities have not described which, if any, of the victims lived in the home.

-Photos on Instagram depicted the group as close-knit friends who had known each other for a long time.
-All were members of sororities or fraternities on campus.
+Photos on Instagram how the four as close-knit, longstanding friends.
+All were members of sororities or fraternities.
 Kernodle and Chapin were dating.

 In one post, Kernodle wished Chapin a happy birthday, writing, “life is so much better with you in it, love you!”
 The caption was accompanied by a photo of Chapin in a chef’s hat with Kernodle on his shoulders and wearing mouse ears.